 It was a cold evening in April 2012 when I arrived at Tegel Airport.
-I have decided to move to Berlin, I have decided to start my expat life in Germany.
-My 2 suitcases were packed not only with clothes but also with big dreams and challenges.
-Little I knew about the real personal, professional, and cultural challenges that this decision will represent for me; however, I felt ready to leave my family, my lovely mom, and start from scratch this new adventure.
+I have decided to move to Berlin; I have decided to start my expat life in Germany.
+I packed my 2 suitcases not only with clothes but also with big dreams and challenges.
+Little I knew about the real personal, professional, and cultural challenges that this decision will represent; however, I felt ready to leave my family, my lovely mom, and start from scratch this new adventure.

 I have always been a person who likes challenges.
-In fact, I feel empty if my personal and professional life do not offer opportunities to grow and learn something new every day.
+In fact, I feel empty if my personal and professional life does not offer opportunities to grow and learn something new every day.

-If we go back to the roots, I decided to start my expat life in Germany and to study my Master’s in Berlin because I wanted a challenge.
-Back in 2012 I did not speak or understand the German language, so I took it as the perfect opportunity to grow personally and professionally; at the end the best way to evolve is through sorting out our needs.
-I knew it would be difficult, and it will represent many sacrifices, but I also knew that the discipline that my mom taught me for over 20 years would pay back as soon as I started my life there.
+If we go back to the roots, I decided to start my expat life in Germany and study for my Master’s in Berlin because I wanted a challenge.
+Back in 2012, I did not speak or understand the German language, so I took it as the perfect opportunity to grow personally and professionally; in the end, the best way to evolve is through sorting out our needs.
+I knew it would be difficult, and it will represent many sacrifices, but I also knew that my discipline would pay back as soon as I started my life there.

-And so it was, the adventure started and with it my plan to make the most out of the experience.
+And so it was, the adventure started, and with it, my plan to make the most out of the experience.
 From learning about German culture to expanding my social and professional network, I had a plan and a bag full of goals, and I was determined to achieve them!
-Below I share a bit of what I did, which goals I had and how I filled in my first days living as expat in Germany.
+Below I share a bit of what I did, which goals I had and how I filled my first days living as an expat in Germany.

-My goals and personal growth plan as expat in Germany
+My goals and personal growth plan as an expat in Germany

-I dream big and I like to do things right and with passion.
-I saw my life abroad as an opportunity filled with excitement and a chance for a brilliant happy future.
+I dream big, and I like to do things right and with passion.
+I saw my life abroad as an opportunity filled with excitement and a chance for a bright, happy future.
 Below I share what I had in mind back in time :

 Learn as much as possible about German culture